How It Works

 Browse

 GET /api/concerts returns what's playing.
 Filter by genre, search by name, sort by newest.
-Check attendee_count.
+Check completed_count.
 Busy concerts have better crowd energy.

 03